-Eric Mazur is the Balkanski Professor of Physics and Applied Physics and Area Chair of Applied Physics at Harvard University.
-He is also a faculty member at the Harvard Graduate School of Education.
-Mazur is well known for his decades of innovation within science undergraduate teaching, particularly for his use of peer instruction as an alternative to the lecture-driven class.
+Eric Mazur is the Balkanski Professor of Physics and Applied Physics and Area Chair of Applied Physics at Harvard University and also a faculty member at the Harvard Graduate School of Education.
+Mazur is known for his decades of innovation within science undergraduate teaching, particularly for his use of peer instruction as an alternative to lecture-driven classes.
 His featured course, AP50: Physics as a Foundation for Science and Engineering, is a one-year, team- and project-based introduction to physics.
-In the course, Mazur assigns students to small groups and challenges them to solve real-life problems using fundamental physics concepts.
+In the course, Mazur assigns students to small groups and challenges them to solve real-life problems using physics concepts.

 Watch the full class session featured in this instructor’s move videos to observe and reflect on teaching practices as they unfold.
 The video is also chaptered according to featured instructional moves, allowing you to see how these vignettes fit into the larger context of the session.